 Interweaving these contemporary scenes with Imhoof's personal memory of Giovanna, an eight-year-old Italian girl the director's family took in after World War II, the film opens three areas of reflection: first, it sheds light on the impact of different representations of migrants either as individuals with specific biographies or as an anonymous mass.
-Second, it highlights how short-term our historical memory is when European countries try to protect - the military connotation seems inept in this situation - their borders and sea routes from unwanted migrants, while Europeans left their home countries for the same reasons just over a hundred years ago.
-Third, the film depicts one of the mechanisms that keep our global, capitalist economy going and that no one really wants to see: there has to be an imbalance to get a good profit.
-Europe does not want the migrants who cross the Mediterranean because of the costs they entail, as some populist, right-wing European politicians postulate.
-But without them - legal and illegal alike - many branches of the European economy and infrastructure would not function anymore.
-The new proletariat, as Imhoof puts it, is an external one which we exported with the economic colonialization of the global South: poverty in African countries is also a consequence of European commercial policies that obviously lack a sense of responsibility.
+Second, it highlights how short-term our historical memory is when European countries try to protect - the military connotation seems inept in this the

-- 2 Front credits.
-Film still from Eldorado (Markus Imhoof, CH/DE 2018), 00:00:40. - 3 The red disinfection carpet upon landing.
-Film still from Eldorado (Markus Imhoof, CH/DE 2018), 00:39:41. - 4 Housing in the fields.
-Film still from Eldorado (Markus Imhoof, CH/DE 2018), 00:51:08. - 5 Entering the promised land?
+- The gold-wrapped migrants from the international film poster of Eldorado (Markus Imhoof, CH/DE 2018).
+Photo by Massimo Sestini. © Courtesy of Frenetic Films. - Front credits.
+Film still from Eldorado (Markus Imhoof, CH/DE 2018), 00:00:40. - The red disinfection carpet upon landing.
+Film still from Eldorado (Markus Imhoof, CH/DE 2018), 00:39:41. - Housing in the fields.
+Film still from Eldorado (Markus Imhoof, CH/DE 2018), 00:51:08. - Entering the promised land?
 Film still from Eldorado (Markus Imhoof, CH/DE 2018), 00:39:54.